Skip to Content

 FAQs

-A 3-seater sofa is usually 72–90 inches wide, making it suitable for medium-sized living rooms.
+A standard 3-seater sofa is usually 72–90 inches wide, making it a practical choice for medium living rooms, family seating, and layouts that need comfort without taking up too much floor space.

-4. How much space should be left around a sofa?
+How much space is needed around a sofa?

-Leave 30–36 inches for walkways and 14–18 inches between the sofa and coffee table.
+Leave 30–36 inches for main walkways, at least 24 inches for smaller paths, and 14–18 inches between the sofa and coffee table so the layout feels open and easy to move through.